herrera-ignacio/nacdelscrapper/README.md

 ## How to run

-- Clone repository
+- Clone the repository
-- Open terminal and move to the project folder
+- Open a terminal and move to the project folder
 - Run `npm install`
 - Run `npm start`
+- CSV file will be created as `out.csv`
 - Have fun :)